dstackai/dstack/docs/blog/posts/ambassador-program.md

-As an ambassador, you’ll play a vital role in sharing best practices for using containers in AI workflows, advocating for open-source tools for AI model training and inference, and helping the community use `dstack` with various cloud providers data centers, and GPU vendors.
+As an ambassador, you’ll play a vital role in sharing best practices for using containers in AI workflows, advocating for open-source tools for AI model training and inference, and helping the community use `dstack` with various cloud providers, data centers, and GPU vendors.

 Your contributions might include writing technical blog posts, delivering talks, organizing `dstack` meetups, and championing the open AI ecosystem within the broader community.

 ## Who is the program for?

-Whether you’re new to `dstack` or already experienced, the ambassador progeam is open to anyone passionate about open-source AI, eager to share knowledge, and excited to engage with the AI community.
+Whether you’re new to `dstack` or already experienced, the ambassador program is open to anyone passionate about open-source AI, eager to share knowledge, and excited to engage with the AI community.

 ## How do we support ambassadors?